Myles Straw Preview, Player Props: Guardians vs. Tigers

 Myles Straw At The Plate

-- Straw is hitting .240 with 15 doubles, three triples, a home run and 36 walks.
+- Straw is batting .240 with 15 doubles, three triples, a home run and 36 walks.

+- In 58.8% of his 114 games this season, Straw has picked up at least one hit.
+He's also had 21 multi-hit games.

-- He has hit a long ball in one of 114 games, and in 0.2% of his plate appearances.
+- He has hit a home run in one of 114 games, and in 0.2% of his plate appearances.

+- In 16.7% of his games this year, Straw has had at least one RBI.
+He's picked up more than one in 3.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.